deathworlders/online/content/book/deathworlders/chapter-19-baptisms.md

 "Yeah." he agreed.
 “Two weeks ago it was paradise, wasn’t it?”

-"Yeah... “ she looked down.
+"Yeah...“ she looked down.
 “Hard to believe one person did that much damage.
 How was the lake, is it still good?"

 "For now, yeah.
 We’re, uh… planning to head down there again tomorrow after school, while there’s still time."